CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab07.md

 ## Summary

 In this lab, you created a hub and project in Azure AI Foundry and deployed the gpt-4.1 and gpt-4.1-mini models.
-You performed manual evaluation by importing test data, running the models, and comparing outputs against expected responses.
+You performed a manual evaluation by importing test data, running the models, and comparing outputs against expected responses.
 You then configured automated evaluations with metrics such as semantic similarity, relevance, F1 score, and fairness to generate standardized insights.
 By the end, you gained hands-on experience in deploying models and applying both manual and automated techniques to evaluate generative AI performance.

 ### You have successfully completed the Hands-on Lab!